jakearchibald/jakearchibald.com/static-build/posts/2022/07/img-aspect-ratio/index.md

 }
 ```

-Then the image will have an aspect ratio applied as soon as it enters the document:
+…the image will have an aspect ratio applied, even before it loads.

 <div class="demo-3"></div>